Introduction to Colorectal Cancer

 If you have had inflammatory bowel disease (not including irritable bowel syndrome) for a long period of time, you may be at a higher risk of developing colorectal cancer.

-Certain individuals may have an inherited predisposition to developing colorectal cancer or polyps.
+There are certain inherited syndromes that increase a person's risk of developing colorectal cancer or polyps.
 Five to ten percent of patients with colorectal cancer have an inherited genetic mutation that puts them at a greater risk of colorectal cancer.

 Hereditary nonpolyposis colorectal cancer (HNPCC), which is also known as Lynch syndrome, is responsible for a small percentage of colorectal cancers (2% to 5% of patients).
 Though people affected by HNPCC have few polyps, the polyps are more likely to become cancerous and at a faster rate.